 Talking About Issues Worth Talking About

-We are excited to connect and engage with our parents and community members in meaningful dialogue around issues impacting our students.
-Over the course of the 2017-2018 school year, Springboro Schools will be hosting several speakers on a variety of topics including: the teen brain, prevention, stress & anxiety management, career awareness, navigating social media, and much more.
-We hope you will join us in talking about issues worth talking about!
+We are excited to continue connecting and engaging with our parents and community members in meaningful dialogue around issues impacting our students for the 2018-2019 school year.
+Over the course of the 2017-2018 school year, Springboro Schools hosted several speakers on a variety of topics including: the teen brain, prevention, stress & anxiety management, navigating social media, and more.
+We are looking forward to hosting more speakers this year and we hope you will join us in talking about issues worth talking about!

 Speaker #2 - Building Resilient Kids: Helping Your Child Manage Stress & Anxiety and Build Emotional Tolerance

 Please join Laura Bedinghaus*, licensed social worker and prevention coordinator, for a discussion about identifying signs of anxiety in ourselves and in our children.
 She will share and demonstrate strategies that we can teach our kids to reduce their overall stress level and help them cope with anxiety and stress.
 This event is FREE and open to the public.

 ***This presentation is relevant for parents of children grades K - 12.***

 *Laura Bedinghaus is a licensed social worker who works for Solutions Community Counseling and Recovery Centers as a School-Based Prevention Coordinator in the Mason City School District.
 She earned an undergraduate degree in psychology and worked as a victim's advocate for over 5 years at the Hamilton County Prosecutor's Office.
 She earned a master's degree in social work and obtained her social work license in 2015.
 In 2018, she earned an independent social work license from the Counselor, Social Worker, and Marriage & Family Therapist Board.
 She has previously worked as a school-based therapist in an elementary school before joining the prevention team at Solutions and Mason City Schools.

 Space is limited!
 Please reserve your spot now!